yapnel/s3ElasticsearchIngest/README.md

 3) Pull the objects for the newly created files from S3 in binary format
 4) Encode the the data stream into Base64 encoding
 5) Performs a POST to the Elasticsearch endpoint with the pipeline transformation
+6) Update the timestamp file with the latest date and time

 # How to use the script
 Create an .env file for the below key/value pairs.
 These keys are used in the s3ingest.py at runtime